By Sulayman Bah

 Patrick and Omar, Foroyaa Sport understands, were contacted via a third party who forwarded the boxers details to the GBA to be considered for selection for the Caracas qualifiers.

 The boxers’ swipes at GBA come at times the country’s boxing governing body are grappling with realities of shock news of Gambia’s failure to partake in the Rio Games billed for August 5th.

 Reacting, GBA’s boss Pa Alieu Jallow confirmed talking to both Patrick and Omar.

 He said of the GBA drama with Mendy: ‘we contacted him.
 He sent us an email that Gambia should pay him 25,000 pounds for him to represent us.
 I have the email’

-When told Patrick’s demands were in reference to his closed boxing gym, Jallow who wouldn’t drawn into that topic, said: ‘I don’t know about that.
+When told Patrick’s demands were in reference to his closed boxing gym, Jallow who wouldn’t be drawn into that topic, said: ‘I don’t know about that.
 I don’t want to go into topics that is none of my business’

 Harping on Omar, Alieu claims he had never heard Omar ‘boxing professionally’ despite the erstwhile Global Boxing Council Middleweight champion statistics being littered on the internet, saying his executives had tried without success to verify the boxer’s details with the AiBa (International Boxing Association).